Updated September 2, 2025 to improve sourcing accuracy and attribution of professional audit findings

 Part X: Investment Income and Scale Considerations

-The Scale of Tax-Free Wealth
+The Scale of Tax-Free Operations

 Total Network Operations: $2+ billion annually (auditor-verified)

-Investment Income Considerations:
+Investment Income Documentation:

 - Total Network Assets: $5.57+ billion generating tax-free investment income